sroelants/sroelants/src/posts/2019/configuring_a_blog_with_eleventy.md

 Of course, it would be horribly redundant to have to include all the layout markup (ie, the html) in every single template file corresponding to a single post.
 This is where *layouts* really shine.
-Notice the `layout: mainlayout.njk` in the front matter we just saw.
 Eleventy allows you to create a generic page with all the layout, and populate that with posts stored in template files.
 By default, all these layout files are stored in an `_includes/` folder along with the rest of your site's sources.
+Getting a page to use a given layout is as simple as adding a `layout: mylayout.njk` to the front matter.

 ### File organization